-- a.
-In charge of the floor, procedure as RN - b.
-Wear a vest as a floor warden, stick a color name tag on clothes to identify as RPN - c.
-Carry PWT, escort resident transportation, go with the first bus to Finch centre - d.
-Conduct resident head count and account for their location - e.
-Take the head count list to transport bus - f.
-Report to Finch command centre and inform McN command centre upon arrival - g.
-Conduct head count and pass the head count list to Finch command centre - h.
-Register residents and settle them in Finch centre
+RPN a.
+2&3/F RPN assigned to 3/F as CN, procedure as RN b.
+Wear a vest as a floor warden, stick a color name tag on clothes to identify as RPN C. Carry PWT, escort resident transportation, go with the first bus to McN centre d.
+Conduct resident head count and account for their location e.
+Take the head count list to transport bus f.
+Report to McN command centre and inform MKH command centre upon arrival g.
+Conduct head count and pass the head count list to McN command centre h.
+Register residents and settle them in McN centre

-5. PSWs on the floor
+5. PSW

 PSW

-- Report to RN at Nursing station - b.
-Stick the color name tag on clothes to identify as PSW and visitors - c.
-Conduct room to room search in pairs: - Conduct room search clockwise - Check washroom, closet(s), under bed(s) - Check TV room, Spa room, offices etc. - d.
-Ensure rooms are clear of human life and ensure VACANT sign is visible - Assist the residents wear appropriate clothes and move to activity room (easier resident first) - f.
-Use marker write down resident's room # and name on color name tag, stick on their clothes - g.
-Do a head count with the resident name list and report to RN - h.
-Wait for instruction to evacuate - Do a second sweep, ensure the floor is clear of human life (residents, staff, visitors, volunteers) - j.
-Use elevator to move residents down to G/F Lobby designated color area - k.
+a.
+Report to RN at Nursing station

+b.
+Stick the color name tag on clothes to identify as PSW and visitors

+c.
+Conduct room to room search in pairs:

+• Conduct room search clockwise

+• Check washroom, closet(s), under bed(s)

+• Check TV room, Spa room, offices etc.

+d.
+Ensure rooms are clear of human life and ensure VACANT sign is visible

+e.
+Assist the residents wear appropriate clothes and move to activity room (easier

+resident first)

+f.
+Use marker write down resident's room# and name on color name tag, stick on

+their clothes

+g.
+Do a head count with the resident name list and report to RN

+h.
+Wait for instruction to evacuate

+i.
+Do a second sweep, ensure the floor is clear of human life (residents, visitors,

+staff)

+j.
+Use elevator to move residents down to G/F Peace corner designated color area

+k.
 Calm down resident during evacuation

-6. PSW's in G/F Lobby (Temporary Collection Centre)
+6. PSW's in G/F Peace corner (Temporary Collection Centre)

-- Stay with the residents
+- a.
+Stay with the residents

 - b.
 Do head count and keep adding to list as new residents come in.

 - c.
 Start loading the bus when they arrive.